Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

  - *Bank account*
  Click the drop-down list to select the bank account which data must be imported.

- - *Load registered ones* [x]
+ - *Load registered* [x]
  Click this checkbox to activate the [SHOW REGISTERED] button.

   > [Info] This function is per default deactivated to reduce system overload and improve performance.
-This default setting can be changed in *Settings* menu entry of the *Payment processing* module.
+This default setting can be changed in the *Settings* menu entry of the *Payment processing* module.

   [comment]: <> (Add link when available?)